steedos/help/en-us/workflow/guide_user.md

 - Approval process
  - Select a form in “Inbox”
  - View the form and manage attachments
- - Select to approve or reject t and then give your comments
+ - Select "Approve" or "Reject" and give your comments
  - Select the next step user(s)
  - Submit the form
 - Search for forms